jackyzha0/quartz/content/notes/blockchain-project.md

 ## Blockchain Papers
 **Very good
 - https://doi.org/10.1016/j.ipm.2021.102556 # A novel framework for policy based on-chain governance of blockchain networks
+- https://doi.org/10.1155/2020/5385207 Application of Blockchain and Internet of Things to Ensure Tamper-Proof Data Availability for Food Safety

 **Good
 - H. M. Kim, H. Turesson, M. Laskowski and A. F. Bahreini, "Permissionless and Permissioned, Technology-Focused and Business Needs-Driven: Understanding the Hybrid Opportunity in Blockchain Through a Case Study of Insolar," in IEEE Transactions on Engineering Management, vol. 69, no. 3, pp. 776-791, June 2022, doi: 10.1109/TEM.2020.3003565.